 An interconnected system of trails is recommended to provide access to the bay and link public and private recreation facilities in the community with Montaña de Oro State Park.
 Most of the proposed trails are on public property, some cross private property.
 Existing rightsof-way along the formerly proposed extension of South Bay Boulevard should be preserved for potential use as a trail that could connect with trail corridors to the east and west.
 This could provide an opportunity for a continuous trail(s) between the eastern portion of Los Osos and Montaña de Oro State Park.
-A trail should connect the western terminus of Highland Drive with Pecho Valley Road.
-In addition, a multi-use trail is proposed along Los Osos Valley Road from the Los Osos Community Park to Monarch Grove Elementary School.
+Another trail should connect the western terminus of Highland Drive with Pecho Valley Road.